 Road (IL Rt 38) in West Chicago.
 View more information about the West Branch DuPage River Trail.

-The Forest Preserve District of DuPage County is working with the DuPage County Department of Transportation to construct the final piece of the North Central DuPage Regional Trail (NCDRT) along Munger Road in Wayne.
+The Forest Preserve District of DuPage County is working with the DuPage County Division of Transportation to construct the final piece of the North Central DuPage Regional Trail (NCDRT) along Munger Road in Wayne.
 The proposed trail segment would

 connect to the Illinois Prairie Path (IPP) Elgin Branch at the intersection of Smith and Munger.
 View more information about the Pratt's Wayne Woods section.